Connect with others who understand.

 See answer

-People with facial AD are often afraid to go to work, which can affect job performance, professional relationships, and attendance.
+People with facial atopic dermatitis may be afraid to go to work, which can affect job performance, professional relationships, and attendance.
 “I’m embarrassed to be at work,” admitted one member.
 Another said, “I have an interview tomorrow and instead of preparing, all I can think of is peeling dry skin off my face.”

-Covering up facial atopic dermatitis with commercial cosmetics or certain topical treatments can aggravate symptoms of redness and itchiness.
+Covering up facial atopic dermatitis with commercial cosmetics or certain topical treatments can aggravate symptoms of discoloration and itchiness.
 “I’ve tried all sorts of creams and steroid treatments.
-Nothing seems to work for me,” said one member.
+Nothing seems to work for me,” said one MyEczemaTeam member.

 Who Gets Atopic Dermatitis on the Face?

-One member worries about her 7-month-old son.
-“He has terrible, severe eczema all over his face and ears that oozes all day!” she said.
-In older children, the entire face and eyelids can be impacted.
+One MyEczemaTeam member worries about their 7-month-old son.
+“He has terrible, severe eczema all over his face and ears that oozes all day!” they said.
+In older children, the entire face and eyelids can be affected.

 Among adults, facial atopic dermatitis can occur as part of generalized eczema or as an isolated event, according to the National Eczema Society.
 Symptoms may last for just a week or two, or longer.
-There’s usually no identifiable cause, but triggers can include a history of atopic dermatitis, contact with an external irritant or allergen (also known as contact dermatitis), or even a change in weather.
-Allergy testing can also determine if the AD is an allergic reaction.
+There’s usually no identifiable cause, but triggers can include:

-Because AD is a chronic and relapsing disease, it can return at any age.
-“My eczema has been in 'hibernation mode' since I was a teenager.
+Because atopic dermatitis is a chronic and relapsing disease, it can return at any age.
+“My eczema has been in ‘hibernation mode’ since I was a teenager.
 This year, however, big red-hot patches suddenly appeared on my neck and started moving down my body,” said one member.

 Treatments for Facial Atopic Dermatitis